In this article you’ll find:

-SimilarWeb will show website traffic distribution, its top organic & paid search keywords, top ad networks, audience interests, and competing websites.
+Find out which channels are driving traffic to your competition — with stats for traffic distribution, top organic & paid search keywords, top ad networks, audience interests, and competing websites.

-It is able to reveal location, gender, interests, and languages of those who follow your competitor.
+See stats on location, gender, interests, and the languages of those who follow your competitor.

-4. Builtwith - This tool will dig really deep into your competitor’s website technologies and tools.
+4. Builtwith — Dig deep into your competitor’s website technologies and tools with this handy service.

-It will uncover their web server, advertising services they use, analytics technologies, and so much more.
-It is even able to show you what email services a given website is using.
+Builtwith can uncover their web server, advertising services they use, analytics technologies, and much more.
+You can even find out which email services a given website is using.

-5. WhatRunsWhere - This service will show you where your rivals are advertising and what creative ads they’re using.
+5. WhatRunsWhere — Find out where your rivals are advertising and peek at the creative they are using for their ads.

-You can enter a domain and see its advertising spaces or you can enter a keyword and see what ads run for it.
+Enter a domain too see its current adverts or pop in a keyword to see which ads run for it.

 (AdBeat is a similar solution worth looking at.)

-6. Compass - Although this tool is still in early access, it has already collected a database of 3 million unique ads across Facebook and LinkedIn.
+6. Compass — Although this tool is still in its early stages, Compass has already collected a database of 3 million unique ads across Facebook and LinkedIn.

-Type in a relevant keyword and see who’s advertising on these strong social platforms in your niche.
+Type in a relevant keyword to see who’s advertising on these strong social platforms in your niche.

 7. Simply Measured — A free tool from SimplyMeasured called Facebook Competitive Analysis can easily compare your Facebook fan page with that of your rival.

-It will show you posts’ engagement and a valuable metric of ‘Engagements as % of fans.’
+It will show you general engagement stats for posts and a valuable metric of ‘Engagements as % of fans.’

-8. Rival IQ - RIval IQ will analyze your social media performance across all the major social networks compared with your competition.
+8. Rival IQ — Rival IQ will analyze your social media performance across all the major social networks and compare it to your competition.

-Add your competitor’s website to your dashboard and compare audience growth, posts engagements, and top posts.
+Add your competitor’s website to your dashboard to compare audience growth, post engagements, and top posts.

-9. Fanpage karma - This service can show you top and weakest posts from your competitor’s Facebook fan page, uncover the most frequently used words and hashtags, and analyze users’ reactions.
+9. Fanpage karma — This service can show you the best (and worst) performing posts from your competitor’s Facebook fan page.
+Uncover the most frequently used words and hashtags, and analyse user reactions.

-Fanpage karma will also give you hints on what type of content to post on Facebook and on what time by analyzing your competitor’s performance.
+Fanpage karma will also give you hints on what type of content to post on Facebook, and the times of day to post, by analysing your competitor’s performance.

-Besides, it can estimate the advertising value of your competitor’s Facebook posts.
+Plus you’ll get an estimate of the advertising value of your competitor’s Facebook posts.

-So for the purposes of this walk-through, let's pretend we're about to launch a brand new infographic design tool.
+And for the purposes of the walk-through, we’ll pretend we’re about to launch a brand new infographic design tool.

 The first thing we need to do is identify our main competitors.